Mepsy – Methodology & Assumptions

 - Representative unit: Residential air conditioner.
 Size varies by country depending on ratio of 3.5 kW and 7 kW systems, from United for Efficiency (U4E).
 “Country Savings Assessments”, September 2019.

-- Shipments: Euromonitor, 2020. • Efficiency: Varies by country depending on ratio of fixed- and variable-speed systems across the 3.5 kW and 7 kW systems, from United for Efficiency (U4E).
+- Business-As-Usual (BAU): UECs vary by country depending on ratio of fixed- and variable-speed systems across the 3.5 kW and 7 kW systems, from United for Efficiency (U4E).
 “Country Savings Assessments”, September 2019.
 UEC in OECD countries based on regression of cooling degree days.
-Net Zero Hero (NZH) UECs are set at 50% of the BAU levels to align with the ambitious targets outlined in the Net Zero Hero report.

 - Usage: Depends on climate zone of most populous city in each country, per U4E, “Model Regulation Guidelines: Energy-efficient and Climate-friendly Air Conditioners”, September 2019, p.
 20.